webdriverio/workshop/chapter_03.md

 Select `synchronous` here.
 If you know how to handle promises you can also choose `asynchronous`, however it comes with some disadvantages (e.g. chaining commands) that make look more verbose.

+> Are you using a compiler?

+If you prefer to write your tests with TypeScript or Babel you can pick one of the compilers here.
+This may require additional setup steps (e.g. creating a compiler config file).
+You can also just continue without a compiler, continue with "No!".

 > Where are your test specs located?

 Just hit enter and use the suggested location.

+> Do you want WebdriverIO to autogenerate some test files?

+WebdriverIO generates some example test files, for our workshop these aren't needed, so continue with `n`.

 > Which reporter do you want to use?